 You wouldn’t be viewed as gifting an asset when you sell or reduce any of your existing assets to meet normal living costs – for example, to pay for a holiday or fund renovations to your home.1

 You’re also able to transfer assets between yourself and your spouse without the gifting rules applying.
-Additionally, there may be opportunities to contribute assets to your spouse’s superannuation and increase your Age Pension where your spouse has not yet reached their Age Pension age.2
+Additionally, there may be opportunities to contribute assets to your spouse’s superannuation account and increase your Age Pension entitlements, where your spouse has not yet reached their age pension age.2

-Firstly, individuals and couples combined can gift up to $10,000 per financial year or up to $30,000 over a five financial year period and remain within the gifting free period.
+Firstly, individuals and couples combined can gift up to $10,000 per financial year or up to $30,000 over a five financial year period and remain within the gifting free area.

 Any amounts gifted outside this limit will result in the excess amount being treated as a ‘deprived asset’ which will be counted as an asset under the assets test and deemed under the income test.3